 Dear Participant:

-You are being asked to participate in this research study because you enrolled to receive therapy services at Texas State University – San Marco’s Department of Communication Disorders Summer Intensive Stuttering Clinic.
+You are being asked to participate in this research study because you enrolled to receive therapy services at Texas State University – San Marco’s Department of Communication Disorders Comprehensive Stuttering Therapy Program for Adults (CSTP-A).
 The purpose of this study is to determine the effectiveness of therapy services offered during the intensive clinic and telepractice follow-up.
 As part of this study, all data gathered during the clinic about changes in the frequency of stuttering and self-reported changes in attitudes toward stuttering will be analyzed to evaluate the effectiveness of the program offered.
 This does not require you to do anything in addition to following the regular clinic protocol.
 The only difference is that the data will be analyzed separately after completion of the clinic to determine meaningful changes as a result of the therapy and determine the effectiveness of the intensive clinic and follow-up package offered and will help us improvise and make services more efficient for future offerings of the clinic.
+The data will also be submitted to a peer-reviewed journal for publication.

 Participation in this research study does not require you to do any tasks and/or activities beyond what you will be asked to do as part of the therapy program itself.
 All information gathered during the clinic will remain confidential and only your primary clinicians, two research assistants, and I will have access to the information gathered from the clinic.